 If the nutrition source you’re looking at sells a variety of supplements and cure-alls, I would be very skeptical and question the credibility of their nutrition advice.

-4. Is the source healthy looking, internally healthy and still alive?
+4. Does the source visibly look health, are they internally healthy and are they still alive?

 This may be superficial, but does the source of nutrition advice look healthy?
 There’s an old saying that you should never trust a skinny chef.
-Well, I don’t trust an overweight or obese nutritionist (or WFPB chef).
+Well, I don’t trust an overweight or obese nutritionist.

 A Facebook friend suggested I watch “The Magic Pill” in response to my post, “Can Vegans Get Heart Disease?”
 It’s a documentary filmed in the “What The Health” conspiracy theory style, but with a radically different conclusion.

-They claim the high-fat, high-cholesterol Keto diet is the answer to all of humanities health woes, despite the overwhelming evidence that consuming cholesterol and saturated fat leads to heart disease, the number one killer of people eating a western diet (that’s, not coincidentally, high in cholesterol and saturated fat).
+They claim the high-fat, high-cholesterol Keto diet is the answer to all of humanities health woes, despite the overwhelming evidence that consuming cholesterol and saturated fat leads to heart disease, the number one killer of people eating a western diet (which is, not coincidentally, high in cholesterol and saturated fat).